Eglė the Queen of Serpents: Estonia

 German scholar Oskar Dähnhardt collected an untitled Estonian tale: a king has a daughter and three sons.
 One day, the princess finds a louse in her father's hair, who decides to fatten the bug and use its hide as part of a suitor riddle: whoever guesses the nature of the hide shall marry the princess.
 A large snake comes to the castle and guesses it right, then takes the princess with him as his bride to his abode in the sea.
 To the princess's surprise, the snake becomes a man at night, and after a year she gives birth to a son.
-The girl wishes to go back home to show her father the child, and, despite some reservations, the snake husband allowslet her to pay him a visit, by teaching a spell to access her watery home.
+The girl wishes to go back home to show her father the child, and, despite some reservations, the snake husband allows her to pay him a visit, by teaching a spell to access her watery home.
 Back to the castle, she spends some time with her brothers, who insist to know how their sister can return to the snake's home.
 After much insistence, the brothers learn of the secret command and go to the seashore.
 The two elder brothers try to summon the snake brother-in-law, but he recognizes their voices do not belong to his wife.
 However, the princess's younger brother mimics her voice and tricks the snake into coming out of the water, only to be beheaded by the princess's brothers.
 Some time later, the princess and her child come to the seashore and try to call out to the snake husband, to no avail, so the princess turns into a Maserbirke (a type of birch tree) and her son into a duck.